vudala/super_mario/README.md

 # super_mario
-A C implementation of the famous game Super Mario Bros
+A simple implementation wrote in C of the famous game Super Mario Bros, some southern seasoning was added to make it special :)

 ## Requirements:
 gcc 7.4.0